EOSIO/welcome/docs/40_smart-contract-guides/01_before-you-begin/20_accounts-and-permissions.md

 -p Alice@active

 * If the local `keosd` contains a private key for the active permission of the account then the transaction will be successfully signed and submitted to the blockchain.
-* If the private key matches the public key stored on the blockchain the blockchain will try to execute the transaction.
+* If the private key matches the public key stored on the blockchain the blockchain has authencitaed the transaction and will then try to execute the transaction.
 * If the account and permission has the authority to execute the transaction then the transaction should be executed.
-A record of this transaction and who authorised the transaction is permanently stored on blockchain.
+A record of this transaction and who signed the transaction is permanently stored on blockchain.

 [[warning]]
 | Keep your keys safe!
 Use a wallet to securely store private keys.
 Keep your private keys private and do not share your private keys with anyone.
 A private key provides full access to a blockchain account.